frconor-ebook/meditations/_posts/2025-09-23-the-imagination-and-interior-mortification.md

 In *Friends of God*, Point 216, we are told, "Make it a habit to mingle frequently with the characters who appear in the New Testament.

 "Capture the flavor of those moving scenes where the Master performs works that are both divine and human, and tells us, with human and divine touches, the wonderful story of his pardon for us and his enduring love for his children.
-Those foretastes of heaven are renewed today, for the Gospel is always true."
+Those foretastes of heaven are renewed today, for the Gospel is always true" (Josemaría Escrivá, *Friends of God*, Point 216).

 St. Josemaría continues, "If at times we don\'t feel strong enough to follow in the footsteps of Our Lord, we can say a few loving words to those who knew him well during his life on earth.
 To Our Lady, first of all, for she it was who brought him to us.
 Then to the Apostles.

 "'There were certain Gentiles who approached Philip, the man from Bethsaida in Galilee, and made a request of him: 'Sir,' they said, 'We desire to see Jesus.'
 Philip came and told Andrew, and together Andrew and Philip went and told Jesus' (John 12:20-22). \...
-Most foreigners didn\'t dare approach the Master directly, so they looked for a good intercessor" (Josemaría Escrivá, *Friends of God*, Point 252).
+Most foreigners didn\'t dare approach the Master directly, so they looked for a good intercessor" (*ibid*., Point 252).

 Purification of the soul through interior mortification is not something merely negative.
 It\'s not just a matter of avoiding what borders on sin; quite the opposite.
 It consists of knowing how to deprive ourselves, for love of God, of things that would be quite licit to have.